Fashion Nova Will Pay $4.2 Million To Settle Allegations That It Blocked Bad Reviews On Its Website

 "Fashion Nova continues to be an entrepreneurial led company solely focused on providing a great assortment of fashionable clothes at very affordable prices," the company said.
 "It prides itself on knowing that 80% of its business comes from repeat customers and does its best to listen carefully to customer feedback every day and keep getting better in everything that it does."

 This isn't the first time Fashion Nova has come under fire by regulators — or the public — for its marketing and business practices.
-In 2020, the FTC fined the retailer $9.3 million to settle allegations that it had failed to notify customers and give them a chance to cancel their orders when it wasn't able to ship orders in a timely fashion.
+In 2020, the retailer agreed to pay $9.3 million to settle allegations that it had failed to notify customers and give them a chance to cancel their orders when it wasn't able to ship orders in a timely fashion.
 The settlement also resolved allegations that Fashion Nova had broken federal trade rules when it gave customers gift cards instead of refunds for orders they never received.

 Earlier in the pandemic, the company was ridiculed for a "messy" marketing text that told people to spend their COVID stimulus checks on its apparel.